Jazz Bass Master Blend Wiring: Series/Parallel + Greasebucket + Buffer

 The build

-Eight steps.
+Nine steps.
 Each numbered sub-step is one solder joint or one action.

 Step 1: Mount pots on the plate